Fraud Blocker

 Our DUI defense lawyers have years of experience representing clients charged with DUI-related offenses, getting DUIs dismissed for our clients, and trying DUIs to juries.

-SC DUI laws are among the most complex in the state, and your DUI attorney on the Axelrod team keeps up with the changing DUI laws and regularly attends training in DUI defense and trial practice to help you get the best possible resolution in your case.
+SC DUI laws are among the most complex in the state, and your DUI attorney on the Axelrod team keeps up with the changing DUI laws and regularly attends training in DUI defense and trial practice to help you get the most favorable resolution in your case.

 DUI, DUAC, and Felony DUI in South Carolina